Reverse Stock Splits: Good or Bad for Shareholders? - Cabot Wealth Network

 Investors have been trained by Wall Street to expect companies to split their stock, by adding to—not deducting from—their share count.
 And generally, those kinds of stock splits are good news.

-But that’s usually not the case with reverse splits.
-In fact—with a few rare exceptions—reverse splits are bad news for investors.
+But that’s usually not the case with reverse stock splits.
+In fact—with a few rare exceptions—reverse stock splits are bad news for investors.
 Here’s why:

 The number one reason for a reverse stock split is because the stock exchanges—like the NYSE or Nasdaq—set minimum price requirements for shares that trade on their exchanges.
 And when a company’s shares decline to near—or below—that level, the easiest way to stay in compliance with the exchange is to reduce the number of outstanding shares so that the price of the individual shares—like magic—automatically rises.
 And when that happens, the company’s shares can remain trading on the exchange.